hesham2ahmed/Searching-with-Merge-Sort-and-Balanced-Binry-Search-Tree-Paraller-and-Sequential/README.md

-# Searching with Merge Sort and Balanced Binry Search Tree Paraller and Sequential
+# Searching using Merge Sort and Balanced Binary Search Tree parallelly

 The program is create a test case and store it in a text file and then reading it